 - Best Practices for Generating Ideas - Overview of key standards and practices that ensure effective ideation

-- Overview of Focusing and Choosing Ideas Overview of key standards and practices that assure productive and creative evaluation of ideas
+- Best Practices for Focusing - Overview of key standards and practices that assure productive and creative evaluation of ideas

 As a result of attending this program, participants will: